 Middle School Play

-Students in Grades 6 - 8 enjoy the benefits of weekly Drama classes where they begin to develop their Drama skills while learning to work together.
-Topics across the two years include Mime, Improvisation, and Eastern Theatre.
-As part of their experience, students create their own stories and work with actual scripts, as well as designing costumes and sets.
+Students in Grades 6 to 8 enjoy the benefits of weekly Drama classes where they begin to develop their Drama skills, while learning to work together.
+Topics include Mime, Improvisation, and Eastern Theatre.
+Students also create their own stories and work with actual scripts, design costumes and sets.
 Each unit ends with in-class performances to showcase the results.